-Brian Lenz - Executive Vice President and Chief Financial Officer prior notice and with or without "Cause" (as defined therein).
+On January 29, 2019, the Company entered into an amended and restated employment agreement with its Executive Vice President and Chief Financial Officer (the "Lenz Agreement").
+The Lenz Agreement provides that the employment relationship may be terminated by either party for any reason, at any time, with or without prior notice and with or without "Cause" (as defined therein).
 The Lenz Agreement provides that Mr. Lenz is (i) entitled to a base salary of \$390,000 annually, (ii) eligible for an annual cash bonus with a target equal to 40% of Mr. Lenz's base salary, based upon the attainment of certain performance milestones and objectives established by the Board (acting through the Compensation Committee) in consultation with Mr. Lenz; and (iii) eligible to participate in the Company's standard benefits package.
 Mr. Lenz's base salary was increased to \$420,000 annually effective January 1, 2020.